-- Be sure to consult your veterinarian regarding how many servings of pure pumpkin are suitable for your pup based on his weight – this is a critical factor in determining the proper dosage!
+- Be sure to consult your veterinarian regarding how many servings of pure pumpkin suit your pup based on his weight – this is a critical factor in determining the proper dosage!

 When Should Your Dog See the Vet?

-When your dog has an upset stomach, it is crucial to know when the condition has become severe.
+When your dog has an upset stomach, knowing when the condition has become severe is crucial.
 If your pet starts vomiting or having diarrhea for more than a day or if you notice any of the following signs: